 - Using storage system for decorations and other items that aren’t frequently accessed

 - If the items are too heavy to hang or store in cabinets, use back corners to store these items.

 - Spray the garage at least every couple of months to keep out the bugs and insects

 - Continue to keep the floor space empty

-- When cleaning the garage make sure to sweep and give it a quick hose down every couple of months to remove dirt and debris.
+- When cleaning the garage make sure to sweep!
+Give it a quick hose down every couple of months to remove dirt and debris.

-Organizing your garage may seem daunting before you start, however with these tips the process should be smooth and painless.
+Organizing your garage and implementing a tool setup may seem daunting before you start.
+However, with this garage spring cleaning checklist the process should be smooth and painless.
 Don’t burn yourself out and remember that the outcome will be well worth the hard work.
-Now you can rest assured that your vehicle will be in a more secure area, away from bad weather, bird droppings vandalism and theft.
+Now you can rest assured that your vehicle will be in a more secure area, away from bad weather, bird droppings vandalism, and theft.